 Nnwa, forgive your mother for her rambling.
-I would still my tongue if I was confident that when the time would come, I would forget nothing that ever i said I must speak to you of.
+I would still my tongue if I was confident that when the time would come, I would forget nothing that ever I said I must speak to you of.
 Forgive me and listen for what you will not need today, you may need tomorrow.
 You will go through many seasons in this your life.
 Many seasons.
 Some will have plenty, others will have lack.
-Some will be just fine and others would make a fool wish there would be no tomorrow.
+Some will be just fine, and others would make a fool wish there would be no tomorrow.
 It is true what is said, one must learn to live with much and with little.
 For who is a man to say what his own will be tomorrow?
-To think fate is ones friend is to set oneself on the path to an early grave.
+To think fate is one’s friend is to set oneself on the path to an early grave.
 I wish more for you than that.

 It is what life is for everyone; to have both day and night, both sunshine and rain.
 It is what it is for every man Nnwa and your own will not be different.
 But it has always been the reserve of man that which he will do with what he has of each.
-Decide early enough you will go under, over or through until you get to the next field of air were your soul can breathe until you have to move again.
+Decide early enough you will go under, over or through until you get to the next field of air where your soul can breathe until you have to move again.
 Always decide early because death comes swiftly.
 Death does not know to knock and give one time to open his own door.

 I told you before that I wish you the kind of soul that needs not the winds to fan its flames.
 If anything nyathiwa, I wish you this.
-You may not understand your mother now but she knows enough to know it is the riskiest thing to be set alight but it is not living when you are not burning long enough to be formed of fire herself.
+You may not understand your mother now, but she knows enough to know it is the riskiest thing to be set alight but it is not living when you are not burning long enough to be formed of fire herself.
 For who can burn fire?
 Not even winter when it comes, and it surely will.
 Who can stop a soul that burns for itself?
 Not even magic can tame it.
 Not even men that think themselves gods.